tjdwill/tomlp/journal.md

 ---

+## 26 August 2024

+I refactored the project to achieve a more private visibility across the project.
+Tests have been moved to a submodule of `tomlparse`.
+Now, I am focusing on making the project presentable: how can I show that the project works?
+My current plan is to create a `tree`-like function that can recursively output the keys and value type of the TOMLTable.

 ## 25 August 2024

 I finished the first version of the parser.
 I had to change a few things in various places for it to work properly.
 Most notably: